URM is a global leader in designing, constructing and operating the most advanced glass beneficiation plants in the world.

 URM provides dedicated glass recycling bins to businesses and local communities through council kerbside collection.

-Whether you want to recycle wine and beer bottles or a jar of jam, we recycle all different types of coloured and shaped glass bottles and jars.
+From wine and beer bottles to jam jars, we recycle all different types of coloured and shaped glass bottles and jars.

-Glass recycling is a win-win situation because glass is the best ingredient to making more glass!
+Glass recycling is a win-win situation because glass is the best ingredient for making more glass!

 Glass can be recycled forever without any loss in quality and uses 75% less energy than producing new glass from raw materials.